 Croatia is the latest European country to issue a digital nomad visa.
 Backed by a commitment by two Split-based Dutch agtech entrepreneurs to invest in this Adriatic jewel, Prime Minister Andrej Plenković introduced legislation last August for a digital nomad visa, an amendment to the Foreigners Act.
 And voilà, as of late January, an American expat is the first person to get Croatia’s digital nomad visa.
 Which has to be one of the fastest turnarounds ever.

 But we get it: Croatia has all the ingredients – sea, lovely cities, educated workforce and a prime Balkan location between Austria on the north and Greece to the south – to attract wealthy internationals by the droves.
+Oddly, the salary requirement for digital nomads in Croatia is only $31,514 per year after taxes.
+Compare that to $50,000 in Barbados and $94,000 in Iceland.

 California-born Melissa Paul is a branding consultant, social media manager, and blog editor for design, travel, and lifestyle businesses, according to Total Croatia News.
 This post has all the details about the process of acquiring the new visa.